brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 The record type is "DNST" (DNS Transport), which is a specific instance of (aka binding for) SVCB with unique RRTYPE.

 The zone serving the record MUST be DNSSEC signed.
-The absence of the DNST RRTYPE is proven by the NSEC(3) record, or the DNST RRTYPE plus RRSIG is returned in response to a query for this record if it exists.
+The absence of the DNST RRTYPE is proved by the NSEC(3) record, or else the DNST RRTYPE plus RRSIG is returned in response to a query for this record if it exists.

 ### Prerequisite: New SVCB Binding for DNS and DoT